ourworldventures/ourworld_books_OLD/content/ow_znz_company/services/ow_financial_licenses.md

-# OurFinTech = Digital Finance
+# OurWorld Company = Digital Finance

 ![](img/digifin1.png)

-OurFinTech is the organization which collaborates with the Zanzibar government to provide financial regulatory services and technology to its customers.
+OurWorld Company is the organization which collaborates with the Zanzibar government to provide financial regulatory services and technology to its customers.
 It is a fully automated financial framework for the self-sovereign and sustainable digital freezone bridging Africa and the rest of the world.

 Our unique proposition is that we will become a license and service provider which uses twin technology to aggregate all the following features into a single, very simple, consumable package including: